 Users are different, and data such as their preferences, location, and online history is critical to provide them with the best possible services.
 To that end, our services take into account various types of relevant data to personalise the experience for each user.

 For instance, our music streaming service Yandex.Music recommends artists or songs that match individual tastes of every user based on which songs they "liked" and which they skipped, among many other factors.
+Yandex.Direct serves the ads most relevant to the current interests of each user.
 Similarly, a user’s search history helps Yandex choose the most relevant search results specifically for that user.
 Someone who enters [nevermind] in the search bar might be looking for a definition of “nevermind”, while someone else may be searching for the Nirvana album.

 Personalising a user’s experience using historical data improves both the current experience and helps Yandex to develop new products and services.
 And the more data we utilize, the better the experience we can provide to our users.